-Here we outline an easy to follow six-point plan to help you balance your child’s mood and improve their concentration both at school and at play.
-To find it more about how you can maximise your child’s potential read Optimum Nutrition for your Child by Patrick Holford and Deborah Colson (Piatkus £12.99).
+Here I outline an easy to follow six-point plan to help you balance your child’s mood and improve their concentration both at school and at play.
+To find out more about how you can maximise your child’s potential read Optimum Nutrition for your Child.

 1. Take your child off foods with additives or added sugar